 At that time, manuscripts were either submitted to the IIS for consideration by the Publishing Committee, or staff and/or the Committee identified a potential book idea and brought someone on board to write a manuscript.
 The publishing committee included people knowledgeable about publishing and academia as Ed MacDonald, Deirdre Kessler, John Cousins, Lawson Drake, John Crossley, Allan Hammond, Michael Hennessey, Ian MacQuarrie, Harry Baglole, and Laurie Brinklow.

 The mandate of the publishing program was to make scholarly books accessible to a popular audience.
+Sometime between 2000 and 2002, the publishing program was rebranded Island Studies Press (ISP).
+It is now eligible for Aid to Scholarly Publications funding.

 Between 2002 and 2015, ISP published another twelve books, as well as two co-publications with the Atlantic Veterinary College (Pets, Professors, and Politicians) and the Prince of Wales Alumni (A Century of Excellence), both written by Marian Bruce.